Stefan Janus

 Stefan Janus (22 March 1910 – 11 November 1978), DSO, DFC was a Polish fighter ace of the Polish Air Force in World War II with 6 confirmed kills.

 Biography

 Early life

-Janus was born in Wola Duchacka near Kraków in 1910.
+Janus was born in Wola Duchacka (today a district of Kraków) in 1910.
 In 1931 he was drafted into army and sent to Volyn Cadet School for Artillery Reserve Officers (Wołyńska Szkoła Podchorążych Rezerwy Artylerii) in Włodzimierz Wołynski.
-One year later he was assigned to 7th Artillery Regiment in Czestochowa.
+One year later he was assigned to 7th Artillery Regiment in Częstochowa.
 Then he studied at the artillery school in Toruń.
 On 15 August 1934 Janus was named second lieutenant (podporucznik).

 After his promotion, Janus volunteered for Polish Air Force Academy in Dęblin.
 In 1935 he was ordered to the 2nd Air Regiment in Cracow where he flew light bomber and reconnaissance aircraft Breguet 19.
-In 1936 he was sent to flight school in Grudziadz and graduated as fighter pilot.
+In 1936 he was sent to flight school in Grudziądz and graduated as fighter pilot.
 Then he came back to Cracow where he flew PZL P.7.
 Since October 1938 Janus served as instructor in Air Force Academy.